timkn/CHECK24-GenDev/README.md

 ### Backend

-Das Backend ist in Python mit FastAPI geschrieben.
-Es kann sich unter URL `http://localhost:xxxx/docs` die doku der Endpointe angeschaut werden.
+The backend is written in Python using FastAPI.
+The documentation of the endpoints can be viewed at the URL `http://localhost:xxxx/docs`.

 ### Cache